paypal/hera/README.md

 # What is Hera

-     Hera is Data Access Gateway for  databases and is a key enabler for scaling and improving availability databases.
+Hera is Data Access Gateway that helps to enable scaling and improving the availability of databases.
-    - It Protects the database from resource exhaustion by evicting poorly performing queries,
+* Protects the database from resource exhaustion by evicting poorly performing queries
-    - Intelligently routes read/write traffic appropriately for better load balancing,
+* Intelligently routes read/write traffic appropriately for better load balancing
-    - Improves tolerance to database outages,
+* Improves tolerance to database outages
-    - Provides high performance secured connections between applications and Hera
+* Provides high performance secured connections between applications and Hera
-    - Provides domain agnostic database sharding for horizontal database scaling.
+* Provides domain agnostic database sharding for horizontal database scaling
-    - Automatic transaction application failover between replica databases
+* Automatic transaction application failover between replica databases
-    - And many more site resiliency features.
+* And many more site resiliency features

 # Getting Started